Baba Jani (TV series)

 Baba Jani is a Pakistani drama serial that premiered on Geo Entertainment on 8 September 2018.
-It was written by Faiza Iftikhar, produced by Faysal Qureshi, and was directed by Ali Faizan.
-It stars Faysal Qureshi, Madiha Imam, Savera Nadeem, and Saba Hameed in titular roles.
+It was written by Faiza Iftikhar, produced by Faysal Qureshi, and directed by Ali Faizan.
+It stars Faysal Qureshi, Madiha Imam, Savera Nadeem, and Saba Hameed in key roles.

-Actor Faysal Qureshi had his debut as producer under his production house banner Connect Studios.
-The TV series did mark the second on-screen appearance of Madiha Imam and Faysal Qureshi together after Zakham.
+The actor Faysal Qureshi had his debut here as producer under his production house banner Connect Studios.
+The TV series marked the second on-screen collaboration of Madiha Imam and Faysal Qureshi after Zakham.